 We will be pleased to meet with you and to learn about your prospective technology, product or service.
-Please contact: Stephen Cole, Director, Natural Resources & Sustainable Communities, or Michael Finnegan, Senior Vice President, Lending, by email, or call us at 207-882-7552.
+Contact: John Egan, Senior Vice President, Loan and Investment Officer, or call us at 207-504-5900.

-Healthy Food Finance Initiative - The purpose of HFFI is to increase the availability and affordability of healthy foods for residents of rural areas characterized by limited healthy food access.
-It is a flexible capital fund focused on retail store business development and finance in underserved areas in Maine and New England.
-The HFFI is a partnership with Wholesome Wave, a non-profit based in Bridgeport, CT.
-Priority will be given to retail operations that source from local producers and food supply chain businesses.
-Financing is also available to food supply chain enterprises and non-profit organizations that support the local agricultural economy, such as food banks or farm-to-institution (schools, jails, hospitals, assisted living facilities, etc.) groups.
+Healthy Food Finance Initiative – The purpose of HFFI is to increase the availability and affordability of healthy food for residents of geographic areas characterized by low food access.
+It is a flexible capital fund focused on food retail – farm stands and CSAs to independent grocery stores – business development and finance in underserved areas in Maine and New England.
+Priority will be given to retail operations that source from local producers and food value chain businesses.
+Financing is also available to non-profit organizations that support the local agricultural economy, such as food banks or farm-to-institution (schools, jails, hospitals, assisted living facilities, etc.) groups.

 Refugees and Immigrant Businesses – CEI uses its revolving loan funds to provide financing to new and existing refugee and immigrant business owners in Maine.
 CEI’s loan department works closely with StartSmart, CEI’s training and management assistance program for New Americans.